-Most air separation plants currently in use employ compressors to increase oxygen pressure for customer usage.
-In recent years, the high cost of oxygen compression has led to increased use of an alternative process, which generally results in lower capital investment.
-In this process, liquid oxygen (LOX) is extracted from the separation column, pumped to higher pressure, and boiled in a heat exchanger to directly provide an elevated pressure gaseous oxygen (GOX) product.
-Brazed aluminium heat exchangers (BAHXs) are normally used as the product oxygen vaporizers.
-The process results in substantial contact between high pressure LOX and aluminium material.
+Over the past fifteen years, a new process for producing pressurized oxygen has become the industry standard.
+In this process, liquid oxygen (LOX) is extracted from the separation column, pumped to higher pressure, and boiled in a heat exchanger to directly provide the elevated pressure gaseous oxygen (GOX) product.
+Another method still being used for producing pressurized oxygen is to remove the oxygen as a gaseous product from the separation column, warm the GOX to ambient temperature and then raise its pressure with a GOX compressor.
+Brazed aluminum heat exchangers (BAHXs) are normally used as oxygen product vaporizers.
+Their use creates substantial contact between high pressure oxygen (both as LOX and GOX) and aluminum material.

-This guide reviews issues pertinent to the safe fabrication, installation, and operation of BAHXs used for oxygen boiling at elevated pressures typically above 29 psig (200 kPa).1
+This guide reviews issues pertinent to the safe fabrication, installation, and operation of BAHXs used for boiling oxygen to dryness at elevated pressures.

-A substantial portion of this publication is based on CGA G-4.8, Safe Use of Aluminium Structured Packing for Oxygen Distillation [2].2 Questions initially raised for aluminium packing were extended later by analogy to BAHXs used as product oxygen vaporizers.
-Therefore, a significant amount of information from CGA G-4.8 is incorporated in this publication in Sections 6, 7, 8 and 10 [2].
+A substantial portion of this publication is based on CGA G-4.8, Safe Use of Aluminum-Structured Packing for Oxygen Distillation (EIGA Doc 701/04) [1].1 Questions initially raised for aluminum packing were extended later by analogy to BAHXs used as product oxygen vaporizers.
+Therefore, a significant amount of information from CGA G-4.8 is incorporated in this publication in Sections 6, 7, 8 and 10 [1].